kiot-innovations/cordova-plugin-zip/README.md

 npm run dev:ios; cordova prepare ios;
 ```

-# You only have to do this once
+# You only have to do this once (deprecated)

+> For the time being, we don't need to do this anymore, since we're using a fixed version
+of Scandit, which doesn't require pod installations.

 ```
 cd platforms/ios;